zoranbosnjak/asterix-data/README.md

 ## Data validation

-To validate XML (not strictly necessary), use
+To validate XML (not strictly necessary), use:

 ```bash
 scons validate